sp

 • Understanding Data Lifecycle Management – DLM.

-• Exploiting three types of ILM Data Storage Strategies.
+• Exploiting types of ILM Data Storage Strategies.

-• Understanding key difference between ILM and DLM and Use-Cases.
+• Understanding the difference between ILM and DLM.

 • Consequences for not following security management lifecycle.